business days guide

 What are calendar days?

-Calendar days include every day from start through end—weekends and holidays included.
-If a lease says you have 30 calendar days to give notice, day 1 is the first date and day 30 is the thirtieth date, whether or not those dates fall on Saturday or Sunday.
+If a lease gives you 30 calendar days to respond, day 1 is the first date and day 30 is the thirtieth—whether those dates fall on Saturday or Sunday.
+Net 30 invoice terms on most invoices also use calendar days.

 Examples